Stokes and skyrmion tensors and their application to structured light: Conclusion

 \section{Conclusion}

 The introduction of tensors and the associated covariant derivatives makes it both possible and convenient to work with non-Cartesian coordinates, especially when they reflect the symmetry of the physical system.
 We have seen that this allows us to describe the Stokes parameters and associated skyrmion fields for simple patterns of structured light in paraxial optics by utilizing cylindrical polar coordinates.
 This should also simplify the study of the propagation of such light beams.
-We shall return to this topic elsewhere.

-Radiation by an oscillating linear dipole produces an outgoing electromagnetic wave, but there is no element of circular polarization in this field; the radiation is everywhere linearly polarized.
-Nevertheless, there is an unexpected skyrmion structure associated with this field derived from the direction of Poynting's vector.
-This is directed everywhere along the normal.
-Using again the skyrmion tensor, but this time in cylindrical polar coordinates, reveals that this simple radiation pattern exhibits a skyrmion number of 1.
+The application of tensorial methods is not restricted to paraxial optics.
+We have illustrated this by presenting the form of the skyrmion tensor for the cross product of the complex electric field with its complex conjugate.
+For the light emitted by a rotating dipole this quantity is simply related to the helicity flux in the radiated field \cite{Frances}.
+An oscillating electric dipole also radiates energy, with the energy flux being given by Poynting's vector.
+This vector field has, also, an associated skyrmion tensor that is simply related to the direction of the outgoing radiation.

 It seems clear that skyrmions are a usual characteristic feature of structured light fields, but that they do not always appear in quantities that have so far been investigated.
-By freeing the theory of optical skyrmions from the constraints of Cartesian coordinates, we may hope that the ideas embodied in the theory of skyrmions may find broader application in optics.
+By freeing the theory of optical skyrmions from the constraints of Cartesian coordinates, we may hope that the ideas embodied in the theory of skyrmions may find broader application in optics, for example structures formed from Bessel beams~\cite{BesselSkyrmions} and accelerating Airy beams~\cite{AiryBeams}, among others~\cite{ParticleLike}.

+Finally, we note that skyrmions have found wide application outside the field of optics, and that the use of our tensor formulation might fruitfully find application there.
+We note, in particular the possibility of application in the field of magnetic skyrmions, with the Stokes tensor replaced by a unit magnetisation tensor \cite{Sachdev,Seki}.
+As with optical skyrmions, the tensorial formulation is well adapted to situations with cylindrical or spherical symmetry \cite{Berganza}.

-\ack SMB thanks the Royal Society for support RSRP/R/210005.
+\begin{backmatter} \bmsection{Funding} This work was supported, in part, by the COST Action POLYTOPO: CA23134, Topological textures in condensed matter.
+SMB thanks the Royal Society for support RSRP/R/210005.
 SF-A acknowledges support through the QuantERA II Programme, with funding received via the EU H2020 research and innovation programme under grant 101017733, and associated support from EPSRC under grant EP/Z000513/1 (V-MAG).
+FCS acknowledges support from EPSRC under grant EP/Y014456/1. \bmsection{Acknowledgments} We thank Markus Garst and Jan Masell for helpful discussions and suggestions. \bmsection{Disclosures} The authors declare no conflicts of interest.